Ingredients Needed

 How To Store And Reheat Leftovers?

-- Refrigerate: Let the leftover fish cool to room temperature.
-Store it in an airtight container in the fridge for up to 2 days.
-Keep the tortillas and crema separate for the best texture.
+- Refrigerate: Let the fish cool to room temperature, then store it in an airtight container for up to 2 days.
+Keep tortillas and crema separate for best results.

-- Reheat: Heat a non-stick pan over medium heat.
-Add the fish and warm for 2–3 minutes per side.
-Heat the tortillas in a dry pan for 30 seconds per side.
+- Reheat: Warm the fish in a non-stick pan over medium heat for 2–3 minutes per side.
+Heat tortillas in a dry pan or directly over a flame for 30 seconds.

 Nutrition Facts